boc-tothefuture/openhab-jruby/README.md

 | ------- | -------------------------------------------------- | ----------------------- |
 | to      | Only execute rule if update state matches to state | `to: 7` or `to: [7,14]` |

+Changed accepts Items, Things or Groups.

 The to value restricts the rule from running to only if the updated state matches.
+If the updated element being used as a trigger is a thing than the to and from values will accept symbols and strings, where the symbol matches the [supported status](https://www.openhab.org/docs/concepts/things.html).

 The examples below assume the following background:
 ```